-6.4 Command-line tools
+5.4 Command-line tools

-6.4.1 circus-top
+5.4.1 circus-top

 circus-top is a top-like console you can run to watch live your running Circus system.
-It will display the CPU and Memory usage.
+It will display the CPU, Memory usage and socket hits if you have some.